FLOL: Fast Baselines for Real-World Low-Light Enhancement: Experimental Results

-\paragraph{Quantitative Results.} We present our model performance on several datasets, UHD-LL, LSRW and MIT-5k, in Tabs. \ref{tab:UHD-LL}, \ref{tab:LSRW} and \ref{tab:mit}, respectively.
-In addition, we show our model performance compared with a wide range of SOTA models in Tab. \ref{tab:LOLv2} and Fig. \ref{fig:teaser}.
-Also in Tab. \ref{tab:unpaired}, we calculate a perceptual metric of quality assessment called BRISQUE~\cite{brisque} in our qualitative results and we compare them with other SOTA methods again.
-Our solution accomplishes good results if we compare with other procedures like SNR-Net~\cite{snr_net} or MIRNet~\cite{mirnet}.
-In particular, our model requires $37\times$ and almost $300\times$ less parameters, respectively, to reach similar or better performance.
-Compared to the most recent method, Retinexformer~\cite{Cai_2023_ICCV}, our model gets a comparable performance with \textbf{$10\times$ fewer parameters}, and \textbf{$7\times$ less FLOPs}.
-Also, our procedure outperforms FourLLIE~\cite{wang2023fourllie}, the best previous method in terms of efficiency-performance trade-off, by \textbf{+0.6 dB} in the LOLv2-Real.
-Note, that we report quantitative results for some methods based on previous analysis~\cite{Cai_2023_ICCV}, and we use the open-source weights and models of FourLLIE~\cite{wang2023fourllie}.
+The distortion term, $l_1$ loss, enforces high fidelity.
+Also, the intermediate loss using $\mathbf{x}_{lol}$ enforces a good intermediate result \emph{i.e.}, good illumination correction.
+We use LPIPS~\cite{zhang2018perceptuallpips} (pre-trained VGG-19 \cite{VGG2014}) as a perceptual loss, with a weight $\lambda=0.1$ found empirically.

-Our method FLOL+ outperforms in terms of image quality and/or efficiency all the previous methods.
+\paragraph{Quantitative Results.} We present our model performance on several datasets such as UHD-LL, LSRW and MIT-5k, in Tab.~\ref{tab:LSRWUHDLLMIT5K}.
+In addition, we show our method performance compared with a wide range of SOTA models in Tab. \ref{tab:quantitative}.
+We include an ablation variant of FLOL (our reference model) named \textbf{FLOL+} and we compare its performance in Figs. \ref{fig:teaser}, \ref{fig:ballgraphic} and Tab. \ref{tab:quantitative} -- the difference between FLOL+ and FLOL is explained in more detail in the ablation study in Sec.~\ref{subsec:efficiency}.
+Also in Tab. \ref{tab:unpaired}, we calculate some perceptual metrics of image quality assessment (IQA) and compare them with other SOTA methods on the unpaired datasets mentioned above.
+Our solution accomplishes good results if we compare it with other procedures such as SNR-Net~\cite{snr_net} or MIRNet~\cite{mirnet}.
+In particular, our model demands $37\times$ and almost $300\times$ less parameters, respectively, to reach similar or better performance.
+Compared to the most recent method, Retinexformer~\cite{Cai_2023_ICCV}, our model has a comparable performance with \textbf{$10\times$ fewer parameters}, and \textbf{$7\times$ fewer FLOPs}.
+Then, we can consider RUAS~\cite{ruas} which employs only 3,000 parameters, but our model achieves almost \textbf{4 dB} and almost \textbf{8 dB} more in LOLv2-Real and LOLv2-Synthetic respectively.
+Furthermore, our procedure outperforms FourLLIE~\cite{wang2023fourllie}, the best previous method in terms of efficiency-performance trade-off, by \textbf{+0.6 dB} in LOLv2-Real.
+Note that we report quantitative results for some methods based on a previous analysis~\cite{Cai_2023_ICCV}, and we use the open-source weights and models of FourLLIE.
+Our FLOL method outperforms in terms of image quality and/or efficiency all the existing solutions.
+Moreover, our single model generalizes on LOLv2-Real~\cite{lol_v2} and LSRW~\cite{hai2023r2rnet} \emph{i.e.} we do not need a dataset or sensor-specific training.